 - Sound appears to emit from behind the radiator

-In order to accurately diagnose your squealing problem you need to determine a few behavioral facts.
+In order to accurately diagnose your squealing problem, you need to determine a few behavioral facts.
 Establish if the problem is consistent while accelerating or only when idling.
 You need to establish if the noise is audible only at specific speeds.
 Take note of any modifications you’ve done recently.
-Are the squealing noise synonyms with a hard-top wind noises?
+Are the squealing noise synonyms with hard-top wind noises?

 In order to answer any of these questions, let’s look at some of the possible causes.